Megaphone News: Vancouver vendor Ronald Jerome McGrath passed away on July 16, and we honour his memory

 Ron had a unique combination of stubborn determination and lighthearted whimsy.
 And he was full of surprises, too, like a secret talent for baseball he revealed as a ringer in a Megaphone vs. CiTR Radio matchup in Megaphone’s early days, before refusing to ever play again.

-Ronald Jerome McGrath grew up in St. John’s, Newfoundland, son to Violet and Jerome, and brother to 11 siblings: 6 sisters and 5 brothers.
+Ronald Jerome McGrath grew up in St. John’s, Newfoundland, son to Violet and Gord, and brother to 11 siblings: 6 sisters and 5 brothers.
 He leaves behind 100 extended family members, from siblings to spouses, to nieces, nephews, grandnieces and grandnephews.
 Two of his sisters, Mary-Lou and Alicia, shared memories at his celebration of their dear Ronnie growing up.
 They spoke of a scary childhood time when 10-year-old Ronnie got lost in the forest near Cappahayden, Newfoundland.
 He was gone for three nights and four days while search parties scoured for him.
 Ever resourceful, when a volunteer searcher found Ron, he said he’d eaten a lot of blueberries and climbed a tree to sleep.

 After a youth on the East Coast, Ron came out west to work on the railway, which he did for more than 15 years.